Dafna: History

-After the 1948 Palestine war, Dafna took over part of the land belonging to the newly depopulated Palestinian village of Al-Sanbariyya.
+After the 1948 Palestine war, Dafna took over land near the newly depopulated Palestinian village of Al-Sanbariyya.

 According to a 1949 book by the Jewish National Fund, Dafna along with other border settlements of Dan and Kfar Szold held off the Syrian and Lebanese forces during the 1948 Arab-Israeli war.
 However, the settlement was often bombarded and was said to have suffered heavy damage.

 The fictional kibbutz Gan Dafna, its name presumably a nod to the real-life kibbutz Dafna, figures prominently in Leon Uris's book Exodus, as the hometown of the protagonist Ari Ben Caanan.